quang-do-se/aws-certs/devops/tmp/study.md

 - AWS Config which can record all configuration changes and send the data to `S3`.

+- AWS Config is Regional.
+We'll need a CloudFormation StackSets to enable Config in all accounts and all regions.

 ----------

 ## Elastic Container Service